Easy recipes from around the World, including Great British classics, dinners and snacks

 Preheat your oven to 200°C/400°F or Gas 6

-1. Using a sharp knife, cut a cross in each fig, leaving the base connected.
-Carefully open out each fig and put half of the goat's cheese in the middle.
+1. With a sharp knife, slice a cross into each fig, keeping the base intact.
+Gently open each fig and place half of the goat cheese in the centre.

-2. Put a fig in the middle of a square of strong kitchen foil.
-Sprinkle with chopped pistachios and drizzle with balsamic vinegar.
+2. Place a fig in the centre of a square of sturdy kitchen foil, sprinkle with chopped pistachios, and finish with a drizzle of balsamic vinegar.

 3. Pull up the sides of the foil to make a loose parcel.
 Repeat with the other fig.